swayf/grako/README.rst

 **Grako** doesn't impose a way to create translators with it, but it exposes the facilities it uses to generate the Python_ source code for parsers.

-Translation in **Grako** is *template-based*, but instead of defining or using a complex templating engine (yet another language), it relies on the simple but powerfull ``string.Formatter`` of the Python_ standard library.
+Translation in **Grako** is *template-based*, but instead of defining or using a complex templating engine (yet another language), it relies on the simple but powerful ``string.Formatter`` of the Python_ standard library.
 The templates are simple strings that, in **Grako**'s style, are inlined with the code.

 To generate a parser, **Grako** constructs an object model of the parsed grammar.
 Each node in the model is a descendant of ``rendering.Renderer``, and knows how to render itself.
 Templates are left-trimmed on whitespace, like Python_ *doc-comments* are.
 This is an example taken from **Grako**'s source code::